Dental care for your pets

 Bad breath, tartar buildup, red gums.
 If any of these conditions apply to your pet, it’s time for a dental exam

-We perform dental procedures at three of our sites on dogs, cats and increasingly on rabbits using equipment you would recognise from your own dentists’ surgery.
+We perform dental procedures on dogs, cats and increasingly on rabbits using equipment you would recognise from your own dentists’ surgery.

-At our two fully equipped Royal College of Veterinary Surgeons approved veterinary hospitals – Charter Veterinary Hospital, Roundswell and at Mullacott Veterinary Hospital in Ilfracombe – we offer dental radiography.
+At our fully equipped Royal College of Veterinary Surgeons approved veterinary hospital – Charter Veterinary Hospital, Roundswell – we offer dental radiography.

 In recent years, the importance of dental care in pets has been realised.
 What you can now do for your pets’ teeth at home has come on leaps and bounds.
 There are a number of tooth pastes and brushes available for dogs and cats and brushing your pets’ teeth should be the corner stone of dental care just as it is for us.